lisaloudness/Blas/README.md

 #### Creating a Repository on GitHub
 - First make sure you are signed into [Github](https://github.com/) and go to the code institutes template, which can be found [here](https://github.com/Code-Institute-Org/ci-mongo-template).
 - Then click on **use this template** and select **Create a new repository** from the drop-down.
 Enter the name for the repository and click **Create repository**.
 - Once the repository was created, I clicked the green **code** button and copied the HTTPS address.
-I then navigated to [Codeanywhere](https://app.codeanywhere.com/) and clicked on **New Workspace** to create a workspace in codeanywhere so that I could write the code for the site.
+I then navigated to [Gitpod](https://gitpod.io/workspaces/) and clicked on **New Workspace** to create a workspace.

 #### Making a Local Clone
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/lisaloudness/Blas)